-- 8.81 Napton has a rich and diverse history that contributes to its distinct identity.
+- 8.71 Napton has a rich and diverse history that contributes to its distinct identity.
 Although there is not a Conservation Area within the parish it contains over 40 listed buildings and structures as well as other historical features.
-In addition much is known about local history and former use of several other buildings in the village, some of which have had their use changed while others have been replaced by more recent buildings. - 8.82 The Framework states that plans should set out a positive strategy for the conservation and enjoyment of the historic environment, including heritage assets most at risk through neglect, decay or other threats.
-This strategy should take into account: - a) the desirability of sustaining and enhancing the significance of heritage assets, and putting them to viable uses consistent with their conservation; - b) the wider social, cultural, economic and environmental benefits that conservation of the historic environment can bring; - c) the desirability of new development making a positive contribution to local character and distinctiveness; and - d) opportunities to draw on the contribution made by the historic environment to the character of a place. - 8.83 The Framework adds that when considering the impact of a proposed development on the significance of a designated heritage asset, great weight should be given to the asset's conservation.
+In addition much is known about local history and former use of several other buildings in the village, some of which have had their use changed while others have been replaced by more recent buildings. - 8.72 The Framework states that plans should set out a positive strategy for the conservation and enjoyment of the historic environment, including heritage assets most at risk through neglect, decay or other threats.
+This strategy should take into account: - a) the desirability of sustaining and enhancing the significance of heritage assets, and putting them to viable uses consistent with their conservation; - b) the wider social, cultural, economic and environmental benefits that conservation of the historic environment can bring; - c) the desirability of new development making a positive contribution to local character and distinctiveness; and - d) opportunities to draw on the contribution made by the historic environment to the character of a place. - 8.73 The Framework adds that when considering the impact of a proposed development on the significance of a designated heritage asset, great weight should be given to the asset's conservation.
 It points out that the more important the asset, the greater the weight should be.
-Any harm should also be weighed against the public benefits of the proposal.
-A balanced judgement is therefore required having regard to the scale of any harm and the significance of the heritage asset. - 8.84 Policy CS.8 in the Core Strategy states that the District's historic environment will be protected and enhanced for its inherent value and for the enjoyment of present and future residents and visitors.
-It adds that priority will be given to protecting and enhancing the wide range of historic and cultural assets that contribute to the character

-- and identity of the District.
-This includes the distinctive character of the villages and their settings, townscapes, streets, spaces and built form. - 8.85 The historic environment is one of the parish's most valued assets.
+Where a proposal would lead to substantial harm or total loss, this harm should be weighed against any substantial public benefits of the proposal or other scenarios outlined in national policy. - 8.74 In relation to non-designated heritage assets, its significance should be taken into account.
+A balanced judgement will be required having regard to the scale of any harm and the significance of the heritage asset. - 8.75 Policy CS.8 in the Core Strategy states that the District's historic environment will be protected and enhanced for its inherent value and for the enjoyment of present and future residents and visitors.
+It adds that priority will be given to protecting and enhancing the wide range of historic and cultural assets that contribute to the character and identity of the District.
+This includes the distinctive character of the villages and their settings, townscapes, streets, spaces and built form. - 8.76 The historic environment is one of the parish's most valued assets.
 The buildings and structures, and archaeological remains must be protected from insensitive development.

-Policy 7 - Heritage Assets
+Policy 6 - Heritage Assets